zBritva/zbritva.github.io/blog/2024-09-25-editor/index.md

 tags: [Charticulator, development, CharticulatorUpdates]
 ---

-The [Charticulator App](https://ilfat-galiev.im/charticulator/) can allow to import data from *.csv files, but there is no opportunities to pre edit, ender or edit data on chart development phase.
+The [Charticulator App](https://ilfat-galiev.im/charticulator/) can allow to import data from *.csv files, but there is no opportunities to pre edit, enter or edit data on chart development phase.

 ### Charticulator data editor